collector-bank/collector-portal-framework/src/common/components/Input/README.md

 This component can be used for freeform data entry.

+It uses forwardRef to forward a reference to the inner input component.

 ## Props

 | Name          | Required | Type                                 | Possible values                             |